mayanksharma3/materials-cli/README.md

 When the new API is ready to serve files, the legacy method should be removed.

 1. Remove old API method using session cookies
-2. Auto-calculate year (currently hardcoded to `2021`)
-3. Add "favourite" courses to pull all latest content from all subscribed courses
+2. Add "favourite" courses to pull all latest content from all subscribed courses
-4. Find way to schedule pulling of files in the mornings
+3. Find way to schedule pulling of files in the mornings
-5. Test on Linux and Windows
+4. Test on Linux and Windows